 U.S. Department of Agriculture.
 (2013).
 USDA and EPA Release New Report on Honey Bee Health.

 U.S. Fish & WIldlife Service.
 (2017).
 Pollinators.

-This POP Guest Blog was written by Austin B. Arrington (LEED GA), Executive Director at PLANT GROUP, LLC — a Philadelphia-based green design-build firm with a focus on green infrastructure, sustainable landscaping, rainwater harvesting, irrigation, and environmental monitoring.
+This POP blog post was written by Austin B. Arrington (LEED GA), Executive Director at PLANT GROUP, LLC — a Philadelphia-based green design-build firm with a focus on green infrastructure, sustainable landscaping, rainwater harvesting, irrigation, and environmental monitoring.
 Austin holds a MS in Environmental Science from SUNY-ESF and is a published researcher/writer in urban ecology.